Eaton (NYSE:ETN) Price Target Raised to $97.00 at Morgan Stanley

-Eaton (NYSE:ETN) had its target price upped by research analysts at Morgan Stanley from $94.00 to $97.00 in a note issued to investors on Tuesday, BenzingaRatingsTable reports.
-The firm currently has an “equal weight” rating on the industrial products company’s stock.
-Morgan Stanley’s price objective suggests a potential upside of 2.87% from the company’s current price.
+Eaton (NYSE:ETN) had its price target raised by Morgan Stanley from $94.00 to $97.00 in a research report sent to investors on Tuesday, BenzingaRatingsTable reports.
+Morgan Stanley currently has an equal weight rating on the industrial products company’s stock.

-Other equities analysts have also issued research reports about the stock.
-Wolfe Research upgraded shares of Eaton from a “peer perform” rating to an “outperform” rating in a report on Thursday, January 9th.
-Wells Fargo & Co boosted their price objective on shares of Eaton from $100.00 to $105.00 and gave the stock an “overweight” rating in a report on Friday, December 13th.
-Credit Suisse Group reiterated an “outperform” rating and issued a $100.00 price objective (up previously from $94.00) on shares of Eaton in a report on Monday, January 6th.
-They noted that the move was a valuation call.
-UBS Group initiated coverage on shares of Eaton in a report on Thursday, December 12th.
-They issued a “neutral” rating and a $98.00 price objective on the stock.
-Finally, Vertical Group lowered shares of Eaton from a “buy” rating to a “hold” rating in a report on Wednesday, October 9th.
-One analyst has rated the stock with a sell rating, nine have assigned a hold rating and six have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and a consensus price target of $94.00.
+A number of other equities analysts have also recently commented on the company.
+Vertical Research cut Eaton from a buy rating to a hold rating and set a $85.00 target price for the company. in a report on Wednesday, October 9th.
+Oppenheimer raised Eaton from a market perform rating to an outperform rating and set a $95.00 price target on the stock in a research report on Wednesday, October 16th.
+Deutsche Bank lowered Eaton from a buy rating to a hold rating in a research report on Wednesday, December 4th.
+Bank of America raised Eaton from a neutral rating to a buy rating in a research report on Tuesday, December 17th.
+Finally, Zacks Investment Research raised Eaton from a sell rating to a hold rating and set a $94.00 price target on the stock in a research report on Thursday, October 31st.
+One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating and six have assigned a buy rating to the company.
+The stock presently has an average rating of Hold and a consensus target price of $94.00.

-In other news, insider Richard H. Fearon sold 34,000 shares of the company’s stock in a transaction dated Monday, November 4th.
-The shares were sold at an average price of $90.05, for a total value of $3,061,700.00.
-Following the sale, the insider now owns 200,384 shares in the company, valued at approximately $18,044,579.20.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director Michael J. Critelli sold 10,000 shares of the company’s stock in a transaction dated Tuesday, November 12th.
-The shares were sold at an average price of $92.00, for a total transaction of $920,000.00.
-Following the completion of the sale, the director now owns 55,566 shares in the company, valued at approximately $5,112,072.
+In other news, Director Michael J. Critelli sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, November 12th.
+The stock was sold at an average price of $92.00, for a total transaction of $920,000.00.
+Following the sale, the director now owns 55,566 shares of the company’s stock, valued at approximately $5,112,072.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Richard H. Fearon sold 34,000 shares of the firm’s stock in a transaction dated Monday, November 4th.
+The stock was sold at an average price of $90.05, for a total value of $3,061,700.00.
+Following the sale, the insider now directly owns 200,384 shares in the company, valued at approximately $18,044,579.20.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 60,988 shares of company stock worth $5,527,268.
-Company insiders own 0.70% of the company’s stock.
+Insiders sold a total of 60,988 shares of company stock worth $5,527,268 in the last ninety days.
+0.70% of the stock is owned by corporate insiders.

-Several institutional investors have recently modified their holdings of the company.
-Trust Co. of Toledo NA OH raised its stake in shares of Eaton by 0.6% in the 4th quarter.
-Trust Co. of Toledo NA OH now owns 19,705 shares of the industrial products company’s stock valued at $1,866,000 after purchasing an additional 120 shares in the last quarter.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Trust Co. of Toledo NA OH increased its position in Eaton by 0.6% during the fourth quarter.
+Trust Co. of Toledo NA OH now owns 19,705 shares of the industrial products company’s stock worth $1,866,000 after buying an additional 120 shares during the period.
 D.B.
-Root & Company LLC boosted its holdings in shares of Eaton by 3.1% in the third quarter.
+Root & Company LLC boosted its stake in shares of Eaton by 3.1% in the third quarter.
 D.B.
-Root & Company LLC now owns 4,264 shares of the industrial products company’s stock valued at $354,000 after acquiring an additional 130 shares in the last quarter.
-Strategic Investment Advisors MI boosted its holdings in shares of Eaton by 5.2% in the third quarter.
-Strategic Investment Advisors MI now owns 2,691 shares of the industrial products company’s stock valued at $224,000 after acquiring an additional 134 shares in the last quarter.
-Unison Advisors LLC boosted its holdings in shares of Eaton by 0.9% in the fourth quarter.
-Unison Advisors LLC now owns 16,466 shares of the industrial products company’s stock valued at $1,559,000 after acquiring an additional 139 shares in the last quarter.
-Finally, Courier Capital LLC boosted its holdings in shares of Eaton by 2.9% in the fourth quarter.
-Courier Capital LLC now owns 4,923 shares of the industrial products company’s stock valued at $469,000 after acquiring an additional 139 shares in the last quarter.
-Institutional investors and hedge funds own 78.16% of the company’s stock.
+Root & Company LLC now owns 4,264 shares of the industrial products company’s stock valued at $354,000 after buying an additional 130 shares in the last quarter.
+Strategic Investment Advisors MI boosted its stake in shares of Eaton by 5.2% in the third quarter.
+Strategic Investment Advisors MI now owns 2,691 shares of the industrial products company’s stock valued at $224,000 after buying an additional 134 shares in the last quarter.
+Unison Advisors LLC boosted its stake in shares of Eaton by 0.9% in the fourth quarter.
+Unison Advisors LLC now owns 16,466 shares of the industrial products company’s stock valued at $1,559,000 after buying an additional 139 shares in the last quarter.
+Finally, Courier Capital LLC boosted its stake in shares of Eaton by 2.9% in the fourth quarter.
+Courier Capital LLC now owns 4,923 shares of the industrial products company’s stock valued at $469,000 after buying an additional 139 shares in the last quarter.
+78.16% of the stock is currently owned by institutional investors and hedge funds.

 About Eaton